Skip to content

 Penetrating Ocular Trauma

-Definition: Entry wound only (no exit wound)
+Definition: Entrance wound only (no exit wound)

-Definition: Entry wound + exit wound
+Definition: Entrance wound + exit wound

 Because the globe is completely penetrated, intraocular contents prolapse from both front and back, making it more severe.

-Intraocular foreign body (IOFB)
+Intraocular Foreign Body (IOFB)

 The location of injury affects prognosis and is classified into the following three zones1).

 Zone IIUp to 5 mm posterior to the limbusAnterior to the ora serrata.
-Frequent damage to lens and iris
+Frequent damage to the lens and iris

 Comparison of Penetrating and Perforating Injuries